 QUICK TOP TIP:

-If your vehicle has a noisy water pump, try a few drops of brake fluid in the cooling system – there’s a high chance that it’ll cure that noisy bearing within seconds.
+If your vehicle has a noisy water pump, try a few drops of brake fluid in the cooling system.
+There’s a high chance that it’ll cure that noisy bearing within seconds.

 The 7 Best Brake Fluid Reviewed

-Like I said, I’m ignoring DOT 5 brake fluid for this review, concentrating on DOT 3 and DOT 4 as they cover around 99% of the cars on the road now.
+As I said, I’m ignoring DOT 5 brake fluid for this review, concentrating on DOT 3 and DOT 4 as they cover around 99% of the cars on the road now.

 In no particular order.